 -Exodus 20:8 (NIV)

-Update on 1/12/18: Ironically, since I initially posted this blog, I have been diagnosed with adrenal fatigue and Hashimoto’s auto-immune thyroid, so making time for relaxation and not over-working have become even more of a priority for me to improve my health.
+Update on 1/12/18: Ironically, since I initially posted this blog, I have personally been diagnosed with adrenal fatigue, or “neuro-endocrine imbalance,” and Hashimoto’s auto-immune thyroid disease with low thyroid hormone, so making time for relaxation and not over-working have become even more of a priority for me to improve my health.

-I have also recently changed my diet by going gluten-free and reducing caffeine intake.
+I have also recently changed my diet by going gluten-free, dairy free, (mostly) sugar free, and reducing caffeine intake.
 Even though many adrenal and thyroid conditions are reversible as I mentioned above, I have found that the lifestyle changes required are dramatic and not easy.

 As a Christian, I now also find daily renewal in prayer, worship and reading the word of God.
 It re-invigorates me to read the Bible out loud and helps me to overcome my personal health challenges.